 The Certificate Holders' Outreach team will coordinate and support open house public meetings for the overland construction areas to re-acquaint the public with the project, provide a timeline of upcoming construction, and inform the local community about what to expect during construction.
 There will be a series of in-person meetings in an open house format with informational boards, collateral materials like project factsheets, and project team members available to talk to the public and answer questions about the project.

-In addition, CHPE will link an online virtual open house to the website with the same collateral available at the in-person open houses for members of the public who could not attend.
+In addition, CHPE will link an online virtual open house to the website and post the same materials and presentations available at the in-person open houses for members of the public who could not attend.
 CHPE will provide translators and translated materials for these meetings as necessary.
-Public meeting notifications will also allow community members to request translators for their specific language needs.